tuya/tuya-panel-kit-docs/docs/docs/basic/Motion.en.md

 ---
 title: Motion
-desc: Motion is a component used to enrich component actions.
+desc: '`Motion` is a component used to enrich component actions.'
 ---

 ## Code demo